andresi10/landing-page-aeronautica/README.md

 # ✈️ Landing Page Aeronáutica | Aeronautical Landing Page

-Este es un proyecto simple de página de aterrizaje con temática aeronáutica.
+Este es un proyecto simple de landing page con temática aeronáutica.
 Fue desarrollado como parte de un plan de estudio para aprender HTML, CSS y Flexbox a través de la práctica.
 This is a simple landing page project with an aeronautical theme.
 It was built as part of a study plan to learn HTML, CSS, and Flexbox with a hands-on approach.

 ---